From: The Bitcoin whitepaper

 Bitcoin has no owner, and is not defined by law, by Bitcoin exchanges, or by anything other than the decision of people around the world.
 Like everything else about Bitcoin, its very definition is decentralised.
 The answer is up to you (and everyone in the world) to decide for themselves.

 The Bitcoin Cash community (and The Bitcoin Cash Podcast) adamantly maintains that Bitcoin Cash (BCH) is Bitcoin, and Bitcoin (BTC) is not Bitcoin.
+The sentiment runs in reverse too, with some BTC supporters attempting to marginalise BCH as "Bcash".

 This might seem like strange semantic pedantry, but it is actually critically important.
-This dispute stems from history, explains why Bitcoin Cash will not rebrand and has very large stakes because the Bitcoin name and brand has a strong philosophical, commercial and market value.
+This dispute stems from history, explains why Bitcoin Cash will not rebrand and has very large stakes because the Bitcoin name and brand has a strong philosophical, linguistic and commercial value.
 It cuts to the legitimacy of each community/coin, and as Vitalik Buterin (co-founder of Ethereum) would say the only scarce resource is legitimacy.

 How can a new user to the ecosystem decide whether Bitcoin Cash (BCH) or Bitcoin (BTC) is the real Bitcoin?
 A number of recommended starting considerations is below, it is left to the user to determine the relative importance of each metric: